As any credentialing board committed to the public’s protection will recognize, a test is but one step on the journey of lifelong learning.

 Any new practice brings new challenges.
 Organizations that have implemented longitudinal assessment programs tend to cite the following:

 Longitudinal assessments are still relatively new to the credentialing world, and thus, no one has quite figured out all the variables that affect longitudinal exam integrity.
 Some of the characteristics of lower-stakes assessments inevitably creep in, such as the impact of the delivery model on test-taking hygiene.
-And, because it takes so long to complete an assessment cycle, it can also be harder to collect data.
+It can also be harder to collect data because it takes so long to complete an assessment cycle.

 Nonetheless, high-stakes assessments and longitudinal assessments share the same requirements for design.
 Exam items still need to follow rigorous principles for difficulty, relevance, and lifespan.
 Standards must be set and scores assigned.